How Much Compensation Can You Get for a Spinal Cord Injury?

 - Day-to-day adaptations

-- Bereavement Support (This of for someone who has passed away)
+- Bereavement Support (Resulting from an individual who has passed away)

 No two spinal injuries are the same as each other however they can be organised into either one of the two following categories, these being complete or incomplete injuries.